-Established in 1969, ELC Bristol is a family-run English language school.
-We offer intensive General English courses and Examination Preparation courses for the IELTS and Cambridge exams.
-We are...
+Established in 1969, ELC Bristol is a family-run English language school which is now part of the Clifton College Education Group.
+We run intensive General English courses and Examination Preparation...

 A vibrant West Country city, Bristol is one of the top visitor destinations in the UK and a great place to learn English.